LillestKittyK/PokeDataVis/README.md

 ## Getting Started

-To use this code, you will need to download the repository and light up  the index.html.
+To use this code, you will need to download the repository and open up index.html.

 ### Errors debugging
 1. The auto-suggestion is not working.

 ![image](https://github.com/cnu1812/PokeDataVis/assets/75531528/67dac77f-003a-4b6b-8f5e-0ede4dec8bf2)

-**Solution**: Check your URL if it is like this `file:///C:/Users/Admin/Downloads/PokeDataVis/index.html`, change to `http://127.0.0.1:5500/index.html`
+**Solution**: Check your URL if it is like this `file:///C:/Users/Admin/Downloads/PokeDataVis/index.html` - if it is, use a Live Server and change to `http://127.0.0.1:5500/index.html` or as per your Live Server.

 2. Images aren't loading.
 ![image](https://github.com/cnu1812/PokeDataVis/assets/75531528/8c97b0d7-c2e1-48b8-9476-b1b373f960a0)